 I first started to get serious about writing when I helped produce ‘zines in the 1990s like Feminaxe and Bad Attitude.
 I laid out pages and contributed articles, reviews and interviews.
 Then I began to make stuff up.
 My fiction has since found its way to places like Midnight Street, Postscripts, The Third Alternative and its successor Black Static.
 I also completed a creative writing MA at Sheffield Hallam University.

-I live in South London where I engage in a variety of occupations including care work and freelance editing – plus the occasional occupation of the local town hall.
+I live in South London where I engage in a variety of occupations including care work and freelance editing.
 I enjoy strong coffee, whisky and raucous music of all kinds.
 Though I once played bass in a band called the Sluts from Outer Space, I now confine my musical activities to listening, dancing and writing stories about it.

 To find out more, you can read some interviews with me on this page.